tanboonjoon/main/src/test/data/ManualTesting/TestScript.md

 TestCase ID : TC007 <br>
 Title : Confirm a block Event < br>
-Format :
+Description : Tester should be able to block mutiple timing for a uncomfirmed event Format :
 `block EVENT_NAME st/DATES et/DATES st/DATES et/DATES...` <br>
-Description : Tester should be able to block mutiple timeslot for a uncomfirmed event  <br>
 Precondition : TC006 must be completed first <br>
 Assumption : The list is still under the effect of 'find name/block' so it should contain only 3 event <br>